jameysharp/corrode/src/Language/Rust/Corrode/C.md

     let defaultError = (\x -> [x]) `withExceptT` badSource i "no possible ways to parse initializer"
 ```

 Next, we have to chose the starting current object (`base`).
-For structs,
+For aggregate
-the first current object points to their first field but for primitives it
+types, the first current object points to their first field but for scalar
-points to the primitive itself.
+types it points to the primitive itself.
 For example

 ```c
 struct point { int x, y };